-Our kit is straightforward to fit however, some customers prefer not to undertake this task themselves.
+Our clock repair kit is straightforward to fit however, some customers prefer not to undertake this task themselves.
 In this case we are able to provide a clock overhaul service.

 What's Included?
 Send us your clock and we will carry out a complete overhaul.
 The movement is first disassembled, cleaned and oiled.
 The troublesome contacts are removed and replaced with our unique circuit board and the clock is then reassembled and tested.
 We calibrate the clock using our electronic calibrator and then run the clock on test for several days to check that it is functioning correctly.
 Please see here for a list of which clocks are suitable for overhaul.
 The overhaul does not include restoration of the case, dial or bezel.
 We do normally clean the case to improve the appearance of the clock but this will depend on its condition when we receive it.

 UK: (Royal Mail Special Delivery) - £10 (up to 500g)

 Rest of World: (Royal Mail International Tracked) - 20 GBP

 Please see the postage and customs page for more detail on delivery.